Mao-Heng/SimpleCoin/README.md

 ## How to run it

 SimpleCoin requires Flask, ecdsa, and requests.
-You can install them easily by running the command ```pip install -r requirements.txt```
+You can install them easily by running ```pip install -r requirements.txt```

 Then you have 2 options: